sCrypt-Inc/scryptTS-docs/docs/tutorials/voting.md

 ### Methods

 The only way to interact with this contract is to vote for one candidate in the list, so we will have only 1 **public** method `vote`.
-Tt takes only 1 parameter: the name of the candidate you want to vote for.
+It takes only 1 parameter: the name of the candidate you want to vote for.

 ```ts
 @method()